boots-edu/textbook/source/text/2-loops/arrays.md

 }
 ```

-This is much cleaner, doesn’t require getting the length of the array, and accesses every element in order just like the previous version.
+This is much cleaner, doesn't require getting the length of the array, and accesses every element in order just like the previous version.

 > It is common to use the ***for..of loop*** syntax when iterating through the elements of an array.